 Guidance for Applicants on the SFI Narrative CV

-These guidance documents provide detailed information about SFI’s Narrative CV for individuals* preparing their applications to SFI Programme funding calls.
-These guidance documents and FAQs are undergoing a consultation process; as such, they may be subject to further changes/amendments as part of continuous improvements.
+These guidance documents provide detailed information about Research Ireland's Narrative CV for researchers preparing their applications to relevant Research Ireland Programme funding calls.
+These guidance documents and FAQs are part of an ongoing consultation process; as such, they may be subject to further changes/amendments as part of continuous improvements.
 We welcome comments and responses to these guidance documents from all stakeholders.
-These should be submitted to researchpolicy@sfi.ie.
+These should be submitted to researchpolicy@researchireland.ie

 SFI is implementing the narrative CV to align with DORA principles by:

-- Guiding applicants not to include journal metrics or research performance metrics (SFI reserves the right to redact metrics or exclude an application from review if metrics are included).
+• Guiding applicants not to include journal metrics or research performance metrics (SFI reserves the right to redact metrics from review if metrics are included).

-SFI became a signatory of DORA in 2019, making a formal commitment to assess the quality and impact of research through means other than journal metrics, such as journal impact factors.
-In January 2022, SFI reinforced its existing commitment to the core principles by joining DORA as a member.
-As a signatory, SFI has aligned its grant evaluation processes with DORA principles.
+SFI became a signatory of DORA in 2019, making a formal commitment to assess the quality and impact of research through means other than journal-based metrics and research performance metrics such as impact factors and H-index.
+In January 2022, SFI reinforced its existing commitment to the core principles by joining DORA as a member at the Contributor level.
+As a member, SFI has aligned its grant evaluation processes with DORA principles.

 DORA Funders Discussion Group